 Bishop Gregorius of Nin (Grgur Ninski) is the work of a great Croatian sculptor Ivan Mestrovic and is among one of the favorite tourist spots in the city.
 Local myth states that rubbing the statue’s toe brings good luck.

-Riva: Split’s Waterfront
+7. Take a stroll along the Riva: Split’s Waterfront

 This is the favorite meeting point, cities living room filled with coffee shops.
 Architecture wise, when taking a walk down this pedestrian zone you can enjoy the sight at the south facade of the Diocletian Palace, with the entrance into the Substructures, the view at the Franciscan monastery with the church of St. Francis, and the Bajamonti Dešković Palace as well as the view at the Port Authorities building on the east end.